FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/CFTPART.md

 ```

 The SAUTH parameter is omitted.
 The partner can then send any IDF to
-the local Transfer CFT{{< TransferCFT/componentshortname  >}}, while it is only authorized to receive
+the local {{< TransferCFT/axwayvariablesComponentShortName  >}}, while it is only authorized to receive
 the files which have been assigned an IDF included in the RECPAR5 list
 defined by a CFTAUTH object.

-As the SYST parameter is not specified, Transfer CFT{{< TransferCFT/componentshortname  >}} considers that its
+As the SYST parameter is not specified, {{< TransferCFT/axwayvariablesComponentShortName  >}} considers that its
 partner is the same computer.
 The data code is consequently not converted
 and the file types sent are not translated.